ThomasRochefortB/phi-safe/README.md

 - Provides options to resume training from checkpoints.

 ## WIP notes:
+- You can visualize and test the generated molecules in the phi-safe-viz.ipynb
+- I have implemented a LangChain agent to recreate a very simple version of LOWE in the notebook langchain_experiment.ipynb
 - Currently running on a 3090 with batch size of 32.
 - Currently puzzled by the slow training speed and large memory requirement of the data input sequence.